Carpal Tunnel Syndrome: Symptoms and Causes

 6. Maintaining A Bent (Extended) Hand

-If you do extensive weight training, push-ups, furniture moving, cabinet installation, farming, truck driving, then you are at high risk for getting carpal tunnel syndrome.
+If you do extensive weight training, push-ups, furniture moving, cabinet installation, farming, and truck driving, then you are at high risk for getting carpal tunnel syndrome.

 7. Working In The Cold